 We use third party traffic log cookies to identify which pages are being used.
 This helps us analyse data about webpage traffic and improve our website.
-We use Google Analytical cookies.
-This software allows us to analyse how visitors use our site.
+We also use Google Analytical cookies which allow us to analyse how visitors use our site.
 We use this information to improve our website and provide the best experience to visitors.
 These cookies collect data in an anonymous form.
 We only use this information for statistical analysis purposes.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.

 The following is a list of third party cookies used by our website, and what they are used for:

 ||This cookie is typically written to the browser upon the first visit to our site from that web browser.
 If the cookie has been deleted by the browser operator, and the browser subsequently visits our site, a new cookie is written with a different unique ID.
 This cookie is used to determine unique visitors to our site and it is updated with each page view.
 Additionally, this cookie is provided with a unique ID that Google Analytics uses to ensure both the validity and accessibility of the cookie as an extra security measure.
 This cookie expires after 2 years and is reset each time you visit our site before the expiration of the cookie.